School Science Lessons

 When an experiment is completed, the students should discard leftover materials, and rinse all glassware in water.

-Cleaning is best done immediately after use as this prevents the staining of work surfaces and the hardening of materials on the glass.
+Cleaning is best done immediately after use to prevent the staining of work surfaces and the hardening of materials on the glass.

 Potassium hydrogen sulfate